3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 A _beam lattice node_ can contain a _balls node_ that contains spheres around vertices at beam ends.
 This allows, for example, dumbbell shaped beams and rod and ball lattices.

-A \<balls> element acts as a container for balls.
+A \<balls> element acts as a container for ball elements.
 The order of these elements forms an implicit 0-based index that can be referenced by metadata.
 A balls element MUST NOT contain more than 2^31-1 balls.

 ### 2.1.2.1 Ball
 Element **\<ball>**